uadmin/uadmin-docs/dapi.rst

 """"""""""""""""""
 `Back to Top (Model Methods)`_

 APIPreQueryAdd controls the data API's pre query for add commands.
+The purpose of this model function is that after you send XHR request to the server given an assigned model using add command, it will execute the process in the APIPreQueryAdd function regardless even if the communication with the web server is not successful.
+By default, APIPreQueryAdd returns **false**.

 Structure: